-Nicola Anthony (b.1984) is a British artist living in Singapore and working internationally.
-Her current work is made through assemblages, drawing, or through burning into calligraphy paper using incense sticks.
+Nicola Anthony (b.1984) is a British artist living in Dublin and working internationally with a studio in Singapore and Dublin.
+She is an elected member of the Royal Society of Sculptors.
 Born in London, she studied at University of the Arts London (CSM) and Loughborough University.

 “Human Archive Project”, her museum solo exhibition was commissioned by Singapore Art Museum in 2017.
 Her previous solo show and published book, Intersection, were created during her time as artist-in-residence the NPE Art Residency, receiving National Art Council Singapore funding to exhibit in Singapore 2017 and Myanmar 2018.
 Her traveling sculpture Great Soul has been shown at the Kuala Lumpur Art Biennale, National Art Gallery in Malaysia, Vargas Museum in Manila, the Aceh Tsunami Museum in Indonesia, and Oil Art Space in Hong Kong.
 "Our Time" a text sculpture created in collaboration with Myanmar poet San Lin Tun was commissioned by the Singapore Tourism Board and showcased in Yangon during the Singapore Festival 2020.
 For the third time, she has been shortlisted for the prestigious Sovereign Asian Art Prize 2020.

 Around the world Nicola has exhibited at the Serpentine Gallery Project Space (London), the Orange County Center for Contemporary Art (USA), Shinjuku Creators Fiesta (Tokyo), & featured in shows around Asia and Europe.
 Her artwork has received sponsorship from Tate Britain, & been exhibited in Tate Modern’s ‘No Soul for Sale’.